dadrian/dadrian.io/content/_index.md

 I defended my PhD at the University of Michigan in 2018.
 My advisor was [J.
 Alex Halderman][jhalderm].
-My research was based on using Internet-wide scanning to measure how cryptography is used on the Internet, and led to the discovery of the [Logjam][logjam] and [DROWN][drown] attacks on TLS, and the creation of [Censys][censys].
+My research was based on using Internet-wide scanning to measure how cryptography is used on the Internet.
+It led to the discovery of the [Logjam][logjam] and [DROWN][drown] attacks on TLS, and the creation of [Censys][censys].
 I also a lectured for the undergraduate security course.